deringur/OpticalTracking/README.md

 ## Next Steps

 In the following progression of this project, I will begin camera set up as well as download and start the Motive software to begin the first steps of this project.
 I will also install an intermediary between the tracking software (OptiTrack) and the vizualization software (Slicer); the [*PLUS Toolkit*](https://plustoolkit.github.io/) is the intermediary.

+<a id="Tutorial"></a>

+# Startup Tutorial

+### 1) Launch Motive

+*(Note: the OptiTrack camera must be receiving power before launching the software for Motive to open.)*

+Once Motive is launched, you should see the rigid body object labeled "Stylus," which is the probe that is being tracked in real time.
+To toggle the Stylus or Reference objects on and off, locate <ins>View > Assets Pane.</ins> You can also include the 3D model of the probe through Motive by selecting the marker at the tip of the Stylus and toggling "Model Replace" within the *Properties* pane, and then attach the .OBJ file of the model through the icon next to *"Attached Geometry"*.

+### 2) Establish PLUS Connection

+Launch the "Plus Server Launcher" application and navigate to the correct directory with the appropriate configuration (.xml) files and launch the server with the "Launch Server" button.

+### 3) Slicer Visualization

+- Open Slicer and locate the OpenIGTLinkIF module under IGT > OpenIGTLinkIF.
+- Add a connector with the "+" button.
+- Check the "Active" box under "Properties."
+- Move the Stylus around a little bit within the scope of the camera.
+- Navigate to the I/O Configuration > IGTLConnector > IN > Click the eye to visualize the transform.

+### 4) Adding a New Needle Model

+- Locate IGT > Create Models and click "Create Needle."
+- Go to the Data module and insert a new transform labeled "StylusTipToStylus."
+- Drag the new needle model into it and rename it "StylusTip."

+### 5) Pivot and Spin Calibration

+- Locate IGT > Pivot Calibration
+- Set INPUT as StylusToTracker  (???)
+- Set OUTPUT as StylusTipToStylus
+- Select "Start Pivot Calibration" and start pivoting the probe around a set point until calibration is finished.
+- Select "Start Spin Calibration" and spin the probe left and right until calibration is finished.

+&nbsp;
+&nbsp;
+&nbsp;

 ## Important Resources